stuzenz/flutter-android-sdk-image/README.md

 ![Alt text](image-2.png)

-### Warnings
+### To note

-- Android virtual machines can be a little bit brittle, sometimes I would have to run commands twice to have them work
-- Sometimes the emulator would not start, and I would have to run `emulator -avd android-simple` again
+- Sometimes the Android emulator would not start, and I would have to run `emulator -avd android-simple` again